camilova/activerecord-update-by-case/README.md

 # Activerecord update_by_case

-This gem adds two methods to the `ActiveRecord::Base` class that allow you to update many records on a single database hit, using a `case sql statement` for it.
+This Rails gem adds two methods to the `ActiveRecord::Base` class that allow you to update many records on a single database hit, using a `case sql statement` for it.

 - `update_by_case!(cases)`
 - `update_by_case(cases)`